 As an anthology show, Tales from the Crypt didn’t have any recurring cast members to help drum up publicity.
 The only familiar face (and voice) was Kassir's.
 So HBO had him make the media rounds at the start of each season, calling into radio shows as the Crypt Keeper.
 “We would launch a new season and I would spend a week in the morning doing 50 or 60 radio interviews as the Crypt Keeper,” he told CrypticRock.com.
 “I would naturally have to improvise all of that.
 I would have some bullet points and all that to talk about when the show was coming on ... [the Crypt Keeper] would sit there and talk.
 ‘How are you Frank?
 Ha ha ha.’”

 The success of Tales from the Crypt in live-action prompted Silver to consider alternative revenue streams for its popular host, who once sat in with The Tonight Show band.
 In 1993, ABC aired a Saturday morning cartoon show, Tales From the Cryptkeeper, that featured a somewhat softer approach to the morbid material: characters didn’t die, and being dismembered was off-limits.
-Originally intended to be introduced by the puppet version, concerns over his appearance—the Crypt Keeper is essentially a rotting corpse, which might disturb children—led producers to replace him with an animated substitute.
-John Kassir remained the voice.
+While the original intention was that episodes would be introduced by the puppet version of The Crypt Keeper, concerns over his appearance—he is essentially a rotting corpse, which might disturb children—led producers to replace him with an animated substitute.
+John Kassir still provided the voice.
 The light alternative didn’t resonate with viewers, who tuned out after two seasons.

 Reminded that Freddy Krueger once performed with the Fat Boys, Kassir recorded several albums in character for Warner Bros.
-The first, Have Yourself a Scary Little Christmas, was released in 1994.
-(Sample track: “Deck the Halls with Parts of Charlie.”)
-Kassir has said his father, a surgeon, enjoyed playing the holiday record during procedures.
+The first, Have Yourself a Scary Little Christmas, was released in 1994, with memorable song titles like “Deck the Halls with Parts of Charlie" and "'Twas the Fright Before Christmas."